 - When does my party committee need to register with the FEC?

 - How does a committee qualify as a state or national party committee?

 - Must a local party coordinate its activities with the state party?

 - Do I need to file monthly or can I just file quarterly?

-- What are the coordinated party expenditure limits for 2017?
+- What are the coordinated party expenditure limits?

 - When are the federal election activity periods for my state?